-The safety manual is a document required for any system or product certified according to IEC 61508:2 where it is indicated as a mandated document to be made available by the manufacturer together with any SIL device.
+The safety manual is a document required for any system or product certified according to IEC 61508:2 and IEC 61508:3 where it is indicated as a mandated document to be made available by the manufacturer together with any SIL device.

 The purpose of the safety manual is to provide all the information relevant to functional safety to those who will take care of its commissioning and use with the main objective of allowing them to maintain the reliability and safety performance of the device over time as the day it left the chain of production.